rascol/Raspberry-Pi-PPS-Client/README.md

 $ KERNEL=kernel7
 $ make bcm2709_defconfig
 ```
-Compile the kernel (takes about half an hour):
+Compile the kernel (takes about half an hour on Pi 2, about 20 minutes on Pi 3):
 ```
 $ make -j4 zImage
 ```